 - 1. Completion of a previous bachelors degree. - 2.
-Maintain a major GPA of at least 3.0 - 3.
-Earn a grade of C or better in each nursing course. - 4.
-Completion of all 47 credits in the major.
+Maintain a major GPA of at least 3.0. - 3.
+Earn a grade of C or better in each nursing course. - Completion of all of the required credits in the major.
 Refer to specific program residency requirements. - 5.
-At least 30 total credits must be taken at Bethel. - 6.
-A minimum of 36 credits at the upper-division (300 and 400) level. - After completion of requirements 1-6, students are encouraged to participate in the commencement ceremony by submitting an Application for Commencement to the college.
+Meet the program progression and graduation requirements. - After completion of requirements 1-5, students are encouraged to participate in the commencement ceremony by submitting an Application for Commencement to the college.